 Repaying Your Loan

 You are required to begin repaying your Federal Stafford loan six months after you graduate, leave school, or drop below half-time attendance.
 Your parents are required to begin repaying PLUS loans 60 days after the loans are fully disbursed, but may request a deferment.
-This does not mean you are limited to the payment plan the lender gives you.
-Federal borrowers have choices, probably more than you realize, including different types of repayment plans, ways to postpone repayment, and the option to consolidate your loans.
+Federal borrowers have many options to repay Stafford loans, including different types of repayment plans, ways to postpone repayment, and the option to consolidate loans.

-Information about all of your outstanding federal education loans is available online from the National Student Loan Data System (NSLDS).
-You will be able to view all balances due and contact information for the servicer of each federal loan, including FFEL and Direct Loans, Stafford and PLUS loans, and Perkins loans.
+Information about your federal education loans is available online from the National Student Loan Data System (NSLDS).
+You will be able to view balances due and contact information for the servicer of each federal loan, including FFEL and Stafford Loans, PLUS loans, and Perkins loans.
 Before you determine which option is best for you, know what you owe.
-Note any private (alternative) loans you have borrowed will not appear in NSLDS.
+Any private (alternative) loans you have borrowed will not appear in NSLDS.

-Most important!
-Be aware of your student loans and keep in contact with your lenders as you are in a contract.
+Please Note: Be aware of your student loans and keep in contact with your lenders as you are in a contract.
 If you find your student loan payments hard to handle, do not stop making payments.
 Contact your lenders and let them know your circumstances.
 In most cases, there is a solution that both you and the lender can work with.
-Communication is the key.

 If you experience economic hardship or other circumstances that limit your ability to repay your loan, you might qualify for a deferment or forbearance: Deferment allows you to postpone repayments for certain approved reasons for as long as you are enrolled at least half-time in a postsecondary school, graduate fellowship or rehabilitation program (if you have disabilities).
 Deferments of up to three years are also available if you are unemployed.
 If you don't qualify for a government approved deferment, you can request forbearance from your lender.
 Forbearance can delay or reduce your monthly payments.
 Usually, however, you must still pay the interest on your loan during the forbearance period.
 Please click here for more information.